joshua-atolagbe/FaciesSAM/README.md

 + +NVIDIA GPU + CUDA CuDNN
 + +Linux (Ubuntu)
 + +Python v3.10

+## Model Checkpoints
+FaciesSAM has four variants:
+- FaciesSAM-s-320.pt: trained on image size of 320 and has few parameters
+- FaciesSAM-s.pt: trained on image size of 640 and has few parameters
+- FaciesSAM-x-320.pt: trained on image size of 320 and has large parameters
+- FaciesSAM-x.pt: trained on image size of 640 and has large parameters

+All model checkpoints can be accessed [here](https://drive.google.com/drive/folders/1uwUPxaNpUfTBIfLldxgFNcdTaoJ8zR7D?usp=sharing). **Note**: `FaciesSAMv2.pt` is based on `YOLOv9c-seg`
 ## Get the validation/test instance segmentation results
 Open a terminal and run
 ```shell